-GSR200 (GIOSeries): Ibanez GIO basses are built around the legendary Ibanez Soundgear (SR) design.
+Ibanez GIO basses are built around the legendary Ibanez Soundgear (SR) design.
 This means fast, thin necks and some excellent options for tone control.
-In this case, two pickups are controlled by a pair of volume knobs and a single tone control.
-But there also an active Phat II EQ control for added bass when you want it.
+In this case, two pickups are controlled by a pair of volume knobs and single tone control.
+But there is also an active Phat II EQ control for added bass when you want it.

-GSR205: This instrument gets my recommendation as best 5-string bass for beginners.
+This instrument gets my recommendation as to the best 5-string bass for beginners.
 It features all the great stuff you’ll find in the GSR200, with the addition of a low-B string.
 Do you really need a 5-string as a newbie?
-In most cases I recommend starting out on a 4-string bass until you learn the bass.
+In most cases, I recommend starting out on a 4-string bass until you learn the bass.

-It’s up to you to decide, and for genres like extreme metal a 5-string practically a necessity.
-Like the GSR200, the GSR205 comes in comes in a variety of tops and colors.
+It’s up to you to decide and for genres like extreme metal a 5-string is practically a necessity.
+Like the GSR200, the GSR205 comes in a variety of tops and colors.

 Hear the Ibanez GSR200

-- Squier by Fender Bass Starter Packs: Available with either an Affinity Series Jazz Bass or Precision Bass.
+- Squier by Fender Bass Starter Packs: The PJ Bass gives newbies the best of both the Precision and Jazz Bass pickup configuration.
 This pack also includes the Fender Rumble 15 Bass Amp.
 It’s not only a great amp for beginners, but an outstanding practice amp for advanced players.
-The kit also includes a gig bag, strap, cable, tuner and instructional DVD.
+The kit also includes a gig bag, strap, cable, tuner, and instructional DVD.
 It’s an affordable and smart way to get started playing bass without all the hassle and expense.

 - Ibanez Jumpstart Pack: If you’d prefer to go the Ibanez route, their Jumpstart kit features a sleek Ibanez GSR190 bass.
 This is a very popular instrument for beginners, with the tone and slick neck of the Ibanez SR style.
 The kit also contains all the accessories you need to get started.
 The downside here may be the amp.
 While the 10-watt Ibanez amp is certainly enough to get started with, it would be nice to see a better amplifier included with this pack